nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
 List of Ingredients has been sorted.
 ____________________________________________________________
 Here are the ingredients you have:
 1. chicken
-   Storage: 9.0 kg
+   Storage: 9.32 kg
-   Wastage: 14.0 kg
+   Wastage: 14.32 kg
+   Limit: No limit has been set
+   Expiry Date: No expiry date has been set
 2. beef
-   Storage: 8.0 kg
+   Storage: 8.3 kg
-   Wastage: 13.0 kg
+   Wastage: 13.53 kg
+   Limit: No limit has been set
+   Expiry Date: No expiry date has been set
 3. pork
    Storage: 6.0 kg
-   Wastage: 9.0 kg
+   Wastage: 9.57 kg
+   Limit: No limit has been set
+   Expiry Date: No expiry date has been set
 4. fish
    Storage: 7.0 kg
-   Wastage: 4.0 kg
+   Wastage: 4.98 kg
+   Limit: No limit has been set
+   Expiry Date: No expiry date has been set
 You can use command 'add' to add new ingredients!
 ____________________________________________________________
 ```